Follow TV Tropes

 Iron Woobie

 • Hanzo Hasashi a.k.a.
 Scorpion.
 If you think the vengeance-driven Revenant wasn't pitiable at all, you'd be plain wrong.
 With the Shirai Ryu being rebelious refugees of the former Lin Kuei, he already has problems from the get-go, and it all goes to the Netherrealm once he and the elder Sub-Zero, Bi-Han, fight each other, with the outcome being Hanzo's death after being appointed a mission by Quan Chi, who later kills his clan, wife and son included.
-And after being revived in the Netherrealm, he is Brainwashed by Quan Chi that the Lin Kuei had done the deed, pleading his allegiance to the evil warlock.
+And after being revived in the Netherrealm, he is brainwashed by Quan Chi that the Lin Kuei had done the deed, causing him to plead his allegiance to the evil warlock.
 From there, though it varies with each of the two timelines, Hanzo doesn't catch a break on any of them, even if never do his morality and honor falter.

 • Raiden, but especially his second timeline self, qualifies with flying colors and then some.
 With 9 being a Wham Episode wielding WMWs (Weapons of Mass Woobiefication), Dark Raiden (his original timeline's fallen yet well-intentioned self) initiates a Continuity Reboot and sends a message to his past self, with the hopes of preventing Armageddon, but things go horribly, horribly wrong.
 Trying to decipher the vague warning sent from his Bad Future self to no avail, the new timeline's Raiden seeks the aid of the Elder Gods, who callously turn down his pleas, and several of his chosen Champions and new allies (save for Liu Kang, Johnny Cage and Sonya) fall in battle one way or another, no thanks to Sindel.
-Upon Liu Kang losing his faith on Raiden, the two fight right as Shao Kahn is about to cross into Earthrealm, and the Thunder God, in self-defense, accidentally kills Liu, whose parting words are a Dying Declaration of Hate.
+When Liu Kang starts to lose his faith on Raiden, the two fight right as Shao Kahn is about to cross into Earthrealm, and the Thunder God, in self-defense, accidentally kills Liu, whose parting words are a Dying Declaration of Hate.
 Even though Raiden manages to save the day at the last second, it is a major Pyrrhic Victory; having crossed the Despair Event Horizon, experienced at least two Heroic BSODs, suffering from Guilt Complex, and blaming himself over everything.
 Then in X, it is shown that he has not recovered, and has to contend with Shinnok's invasion, whose army includes undead revenants of Earthrealm's fallen champions, notably Kung Lao and Liu Kang.
 Though Raiden manages to revive Scorpion, Sub-Zero and Jax, Scorpion's Revenge Before Reason unwittingly dooms the remaining revenants (who are still under Quan Chi's control) by killing Quan Chi, eroding any possibility of Raiden reviving everyone to the side of good; and this all occurs while Raiden and Bo' Rai Cho lament the loss of Liu Kang and Kung Lao, both of whom were like sons to the Thunder God.
-Raiden later manages to purify the Jinsei]] after defeating Shinnok, but the Jinsei's purification process corrupts him and he later becomes the very thing he tried to avoid: Dark Raiden.
-Though his Face–Heel Turn is undone come 11, after past Raiden is made aware of everything, he has to endure what his other self went through, intro dialogues show he still hasn't recovered from his loss, and despite his efforts to fix everything, he and Fujin are betrayed by Shang Tsung as shown in Aftermath, then turned into living husks of their selves as the sorcerer steals their souls.
+Raiden later manages to purify the Jinsei]] after Shinnok's defeat, but the Jinsei's purification process corrupts him and he later becomes the very thing he tried to avoid: Dark Raiden.
+Though his Face–Heel Turn is undone come 11, after past Raiden is made aware of everything, he has to endure what his other self went through, intro dialogues show he still hasn't recovered from his losses, and despite his efforts to fix everything, he and Fujin are betrayed by Shang Tsung as shown in Aftermath, then turned into living husks of their selves as the sorcerer steals their souls.
 In bulk, even with how much he pulls through and tries to set everything right, Raiden can't catch a break, with the only saving grace being the inevitable timeline reset and his new incarnation in the New Era faring better.

 • Kitana is also this, through and through, always putting on her best self and saving face for over 10,000 years despite every hardship she goes through, starting with her father, King Jerrod's, death.

-• Much like Baraka, the New Era turns Mileena into this, unlike the second timeline.
+• Would you believe that the New Era makes Mileena into this?
 Her father is murdered, with the woman who trained her being blamed and exiled as a result.
-Not to mention people conspiring to remove her from the throne and replace her with her twin (a conspiracy Kitana herself wants no part of).
-On top of that, she is infected with a lethal virus that would eventually turn her into a mindless monster.
+Not to mention the fact people inside the royal body are conspiring to remove her from the throne and replace her with her twin (a conspiracy Kitana herself wants no part of).
+On top of that, she is infected with Tarkat, a lethal virus that would eventually turn her into a mindless monster.
 Blamed for her own illness by her mother (who secretly wished Kitana could be heir), kept from pursuing her heavily-implied love interest due to archaic vows, seeing her mother murdered by a tyrannical alternate version of herself, avenging her mother by killing said alternate Sindel, and her mother finally reaffirming her love for her in her dying breath... wow.
 It makes Mileena getting her father back in the form of Ermac and gaining true respect and admiration as Empress worth it, and she never loses face much like her sister did in previous timelines, but damn is it a Trauma Conga Line.

 Jerkass Woobie

 • Liu Kang, specifically his second timeline's evil self, is this all things considered.
 A Broken Ace through and through in life, he goes through a Trauma Conga Line where he grows increasingly intolerant of Raiden, his own mentor, in the process.
 It starts when he then watches as Shao Kahn, for no reason other than For the Evulz, snaps the neck of his stalwart companion Kung Lao and later sees his love interest Kitana die mere seconds after he and Raiden return from their meeting with the Elder Gods.
 This is the straw that breaks the camel's back, and Liu Kang calls out his mentor for the futility of the other heroes' sacrifices, believing Raiden to have gone mad.
 His faith in the Thunder God shattered, Liu Kang attempts to fight Shao Kahn, only to be stopped by Raiden; a fight ensues, culminating with Raiden accidentally frying Liu Kangin self-defense, no less!
-As Raiden grieves, Liu Kang curses him with his dying breath "You have killed us all".
+As Raiden grieves, Liu Kang curses him with his dying breath, "You have killed us all".
 And as if that wasn't enough, X shows how pissed he is towards Raiden that not even the prospect of being with Kitana calms him down.
 Even if he's an unrepentant jackass for the entirety of the story who embraces his evil self, his unmeasurable wrath over losing everything he held dear in life has earned him sympathy from the fandom, not helped by how the story culminates with him staying a villain, taking over the throne of Emperor of Netherrealm (where he is doomed to be hated by the living regardless of which path he took to rule) and being threatened by Dark Raiden if he messes with Earthrealm.

 • Much like Liu, Kung Lao's second timeline self is extremely pitiable.
-Unlike the rest of the Revenants, Lao hates the fact he's become evil and seeing how his death was among the ones to spark the broken prophecy, he does not take well how, in life, Raiden "allowed" him to die.
+Unlike the rest of the Revenants, Lao hates the fact he's become evil, and seeing how his death was among the ones to spark the broken prophecy, he does not take well how, in life, Raiden "allowed" him to die.
 As a result of his Self-Serving Memory, he is just as willing as Liu to let Shinnok rain chaos over Earthrealm.
 Unfortunately for him, Heaven's door isn't opening anytime soon given Scorpion's slaughter of Quan Chi, meaning he is doomed to spend his life as a Revenant, not helped by how his Arcade ending, where his cousin Kung Jin offers to redeem him despite staying as a revenant, isn't canon.

 • Mileena turns into this thanks to 11's Arcade endings.
 Her desire for affections and acceptance, especially that of Kitana's, is thrown into more detail here; she genuinely wants to be loved and seen as more than just a monster.
 This isn't helped by how Kitana not only rejects her for that too, but sees her as a perversion, a being created without her consent.
 There's also the fact that her two allies, Tanya (who was her lover) and Rain, are no longer by her side as the former was caught and killed by Kotal, and the latter's plan to betray her was revealed.
 To twist the knife deeper, it's even implied that Tanya may have been planning to betray her too, and she may have been machinating with Rain about that.
 While none of this excuses her crimes, it is still saddening, and has given fans more reason to love her.

 • Rain also gets some sympathy points in 11.
 Though he is incredibly disloyal and untrustworthy, his Arcade ending reveals a secret of his past: he was the product of an extramarital affair between Argus and a mortal woman named Amara.
 To prevent his affair from being outed, Argus fooled Amara into thinking Rain was stillborn and gave him away before killing Amara himself while she was grieving.
-The revelation of this destroys Rain, and he immediately seeks out to murder Argus' sons Taven and Daegon in front of their mother as revenge for killing his mother and giving him away.
-More than just a throne to sit down on, a kingdom to rule, or ultimate power (though he wants all of those), all Rain wanted the most was the true story of his parentage, and why he was conceived, so nobody will blame him for lashing out once he learned it.
+The revelation of this destroys Rain, and he immediately seeks out to murder Argus' sons, Taven and Daegon, in front of their mother as revenge for killing his mother and giving him away.
+More than just a throne to sit down on, a kingdom to rule, or ultimate power (though he does want all of those), all Rain wanted the most was the true story of his parentage, and why he was conceived, so nobody will blame him for lashing out once he learned it.

 Stoic Woobie